HP TECH TAKES /...

 Advanced Gaming: OMEN Series

-For those ready to invest in higher performance, this OMEN laptop offers the latest NVIDIA® GeForce RTX™ 4050, enabling advanced features like ray tracing and DLSS.
+For those ready to invest in higher performance, the OMEN Gaming Laptop 16t-wf100 offers the latest NVIDIA® GeForce RTX™ 4050, enabling advanced features like ray tracing and DLSS for more realistic lighting and improved performance.

 Processing Power: The Brain Behind the Operation